HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 <details>
 <summary><strong>Mac OS X Tiger (10.4.10)</strong></summary>

-Installation of Mac OS X Tiger 10.4.10 is a bit trickier, we will need a [custom kernel](Custom%20Kernel/mach_kernel) in order to boot, bellow you will find the steps on how to proceed.
+Installation of Mac OS X Tiger 10.4.10 is a bit trickier, we will need a [custom kernel](Custom%20Kernel/mach_kernel) in order to boot.

+You will find bellow the steps on how to proceed.

 **References:**